The best way to understand the Sessions area of Hopin is to think of rooms or groups within your event, gathering around “virtual roundtables.”

 Schedule.
 Setting a Session to the schedule allows it to be displayed on the Reception page with a What's happening now banner, and make the Sessions segment labelled with red NOW indicator for better visibility.

-Hopin made sure to declutter the Sessions segment and in case the Sessions are tied to the Schedule, they will automatically appear five minutes before the time on Schedule and automatically hide once their time is up.
+Hopin made sure to declutter the Sessions segment and in the case that the Sessions are tied to the Schedule, they will automatically appear five minutes before the time on Schedule and automatically hide once their time is up.
 Attendees can view the list of previous sessions by clicking Show past segments at the Reception area of the event.

 Mind that the session will still be live and won't stop even if the time set in the 'Schedule' is over.
 This means that attendees or speakers will not be removed from the session, however the session itself will not be visible in the 'Sessions' segment of the event any longer.